Characterisation of material and waste

 Why might this be relevant?

-The OptiSort system integrates technologies for rapid, in situ, non-destructive characterisation of waste, operated remotely.
+The OptiSort system integrates advanced technologies for waste sorting and analysis, addressing the need for rapid, in situ, non-destructive characterisation techniques.

 • OptiSort